capuccino26/POLY_PIPELINE/README.md

 ## Overview

 **POLY_PIPELINE** is a comprehensive bioinformatics pipeline designed to process and analyze **STOmics** data specifically tailored for **polyploid** organisms.
 It automates and simplifies several crucial steps of spatial transcriptomics data analysis, ensuring reproducibility, flexibility, and scalability for handling large, complex polyploid genomes.
-This pipeline leverages a modular structure and relies heavily on the **Stereopy**.
+This pipeline leverages a modular structure and relies heavily on the [**Stereopy package**](https://github.com/STOmics/Stereopy).

 ---